THE LISBOAN

 The three strands of Creativity, Action & Service (CAS), are often interwoven with particular activities, are characterized as follows:

-Junior years students are engaged and challenged by their learning as they seek out solutions, ask and answer questions, identify connections and apply their learning to different contexts.
+Primary students are engaged and challenged by their learning as they seek out solutions, ask and answer questions, identify connections and apply their learning to different contexts.
 This approach is further enhanced through specialist lessons and the opportunities and adventures that are provided beyond the classroom.

 Our oldest students will extend themselves in the International Baccalaureate Diploma Programme, where they will study six subjects which will include one from each of the following areas: